 In the 1980s, the Jan Sangh's successor, the BJP, was initially the least successful of the three major fragments of the Janata Party.
-The others, the Janata Party and Lok Dal, had left the Janata experiment with strong enough bases to compete with the Congress in at least one state each and in the mid-1980s were able to come to power in Karnataka and Haryana, respectively.
+The others, the Janata Party and Lok Dal had left the Janata experiment with strong enough bases to compete with the Congress in at least one state each and in the mid-1980s were able to come to power in Karnataka and Haryana respectively.
 In other states, too, new opposition parties, sometimes breakaway factions of the Congress, were able to win power.
-These various regional opposition parties typically had in common a base among relatively prosperous farmers' castes and represented the aspirations of upwardly mobile segments of their states.47 The BJP, by contrast, despite having a strong presence in three states (Madhya Pradesh, Rajasthan and Gujarat) was unable to win power anywhere and, as we have noted, fell to two seats out of 542 in the 1984 election.
+These various regional opposition parties typically had in common a base among relatively prosperous farmers' castes and represented the aspirations of upwardly mobile segments of their states.
+The BJP, by contrast, despite having a strong presence in three states (Madhya

+Pradesh, Rajasthan and Gujarat) was unable to win power anywhere and, as has been noted, fell to two seats out of 542 in the 1984 election.

-However, in the five years following the 1984 elections, the Congress government of Rajiv Gandhi made a number of decisions that made middle- and upper-class Indians receptive to a more pro-Hindu and anti-Muslim appeal.
+However, in the five years following the 1984 elections the Congress government of Rajiv Gandhi took a number of decisions that made middle and upper class Indians receptive to a more pro-Hindu and anti-Muslim appeal.
 First, under pressure from conservative Muslims, the government made controversial decisions that clearly violated the spirit of secularism and offended both Hindu and Muslim liberals.
-These included banning Salman Rushdie's controversial novel Satanic Verses, 48 and passing legislation to overturn a Supreme Court ruling that had struck down provisions in Muslim personal law concerning a divorced Muslim woman's right to alimony.49 On the other hand, the government's decision to broadcast year-long televised serials depicting the Hindu epics undoubtedly helped create a sense of shared cultural identity among Hindus around the country, appeared
+These included banning Salman Rushdie's controversial novel Satanic Verses, and passing legislation to overturn a Supreme Court ruling that had struck down provisions in Muslim personal law concerning a divorced Muslim woman's right to alimony.
+On the other hand, the government's decision to broadcast year-long televised serials depicting the Hindu epics undoubtedly helped create a sense of shared cultural identity among Hindus around the country, appeared to identify the state more closely with the Hindu cultural tradition and probably prepared the ground for the BJP's rise.
+Most importantly a court ruling probably instigated by the Gandhi government opened the disputed religious site at Ayodhya to worship by Hindus.